Bachelor of Medical Imaging

 Career opportunities

-Are you ready to secure your future in Australia’s booming health sector as a registered diagnostic radiographer?
-Upon graduating, you will be eligible to receive AHPRA registration as a Medical Radiation Practitioner, with a division/registration type of Diagnostic Radiographer, General.
-This AHPRA registration will enable you to work as a diagnostic radiographer in a range of settings, such as:
+Upon completing the course, you’ll be eligible to apply for registration with the Australian Health Practitioner Regulation Agency (AHPRA) as a Medical Radiation Practitioner, with a division/registration type of Diagnostic Radiographer – General.
+This nationally recognised registration qualifies you to practise as a diagnostic radiographer across a wide range of clinical settings, including:

 • small regional clinics